lragudo/queer-christian-64ba3/src/pages/queerchristian.md

           that these are the core points of the Bible.
       - question: What does it mean to love God and my neighbor?
         answer: >
-          > 34 Hearing that Jesus had silenced the Sadducees, the Pharisees got together.
-35 One of them, an expert in the law, tested him with this
+          > Hearing that Jesus had silenced the Sadducees, the Pharisees got together.
+One of them, an expert in the law, tested him with this
-          question: 36 “Teacher, which is the greatest commandment in the Law?”
+          question: “Teacher, which is the greatest commandment in the Law?”

-          > 37 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’38 This is the first and greatest commandment.
-39 And the second is like it: ‘Love your neighbor as yourself.’
-40 All the Law and the Prophets hang on these two commandments.
+          > Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
+This is the first and greatest commandment.
+And the second is like it: ‘Love your neighbor as yourself.’
+All the Law and the Prophets hang on these two commandments.

           > Matthew 22:34-40 ESV

-          >

-          >

-          >

-          >

-          >

-          >

           >